dotnet/runtime/src/mono/wasm/features.md

 See also [Content-Type on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)

 ## Compression

-Modern browsers are able to unpack files compressed for the transport.
-We recommend brotli compression for best results.
+Modern browsers are able to unpack files that have been compressed by the server, allowing for faster downloads and reduced startup time.
+By default, a Blazor application published will include gzip (`.gz`) and brotli (`.br`) compressed versions of each asset, and by configuring your web server correctly those files can be served to end users for improved performance.

 See also [Content-Encoding on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding)